-The federal proxy rules require that the proxy statement with respect to the vote on an initial business combination include historical and roforma financial statement disclosure.
+The federal proxy rules require that the proxy statement with respect to the vote on an initial business combination include historical an φ ro forma financial statement disclosure.
 We will include the same financial statement disclosure in connection with our tender offer documents, whether or not they are required under the tender offer rules.
 These financial statements may be required to be prepared in accordance with, or be reconciled to, accounting principles generally accepted in the United States of America ("GAAP"), or international financial reporting standards as issued by the International Accounting Standards Board ("IFRS"), depending on the circumstances and the historical financial statements may be required to be audited in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB").
-These financial statements requirements may limit the pool of potential target businesses we may acquire because some targets may be unable to provide such financial statements in time for us to disclose such statements in accordance with federal proxy rules and complete our initial business combination within the prescribed time frame.
+These financial statements may acquire because some targets may be unable to provide such financial statements in time for us to disclose such statements in accordance with federal proxy rules and complete our initial business combination within the prescribed time frame.